tobinjt/johntobin.ie/content/blog/Python_development.md

 from doing something else slows down the testing enough you will have false positives.

+Beware: `mutmut` only runs your tests with unmodified source the *first* time you run it.
+If you break your tests while addressing `mutmut` warnings, on the next run it will make all the mutations, run the tests, and declare that you have no problems to fix because the tests fail - but not because of the mutations :(

-I found running `mutmut` was awkward - it doesn't understand that tests for `foo.py` are in `foo_test.py`, so I wrote a [wrapper for mutmut run](https://github.com/tobinjt/bin/blob/master/mutmut_run) that passes the correct arguments and fixes permissions afterwards (because `mutmut` replaces the source files it operates on and doesn't set permissions correctly).
+I found running `mutmut` was awkward - it doesn't understand that tests for `foo.py` are in `foo_test.py`, so I wrote a [wrapper for mutmut run](https://github.com/tobinjt/bin/blob/master/mutmut_run) that first runs tests with unmodified sources, then runs `mutmut` with the correct arguments, and fixes permissions afterwards (because `mutmut` replaces the source files it operates on and doesn't set permissions correctly).

-Use `mutmut` like this:
+I use `mutmut` like this:

 1. Run mutation testing: